1. What’s a FAQ?

 Imagine the most hostile (or rude) thing a reader might ask.
 A classic is “Why are we wasting time on this idea?”

 Consider the obvious or negative cases.
-For example, if your narrative describes a new product and target customer segment, a FAQ might be “What customer segments will this product NOT be attractive to?”
+For example, if the narrative describes a new product and target customer segment, a FAQ might be “What customer segments will this product NOT be attractive to?”

 Sometimes there is a set of standard FAQs that every narrative of a type (e.g. a WB narrative) must answer (e.g. “What geographies will this product be launched in?”)